Fitness fashion and its meaningless myths

 Finally, I would like to point out that people have tried to discredit various approaches, calling some ?bro's? and others from ?IIFYMER'S?.

-In my opinion, there is a big difference between making chocolate snickers into my diet and making my diet all snickers.
+In my opinion, there is a big difference between fitting a Snickers chocolate into my diet and having my diet only with Snickers.

-I will never recommend a diet made only from processed foods, as a balanced and healthy long-term diet.
+I will never recommend a diet made only of processed foods as a balanced and healthy diet in the long term.

-However, never give up having a dinner with friends, or taking your girlfriend to eat ice cream, because "it's not healthy", or because you don't know the macros.
+However, never give up a dinner with friends, or taking your girlfriend out for ice cream, because it's "not healthy", or because you don't know the macros.

-It is very important that you do not use the excuse of eating this world and the next in these days.
+It is very important that you do not use the excuse of, in these days, eating this world and the next.

-Basically, it is enough to manage and ingest macros in a balanced and intelligent way.
+Basically, all you need to do is manage and ingest macros in a balanced and intelligent way.

 Final words from Tom Venuto: